phu0ngng/nccl/doc/source/troubleshooting.rst

 Shared memory
 *************

-To communicate between processes and even between threads of a process, NCCL creates shared memory segments in /dev/shm.
+To communicate between processes and even between threads of a process, NCCL creates shared memory segments, traditionally in /dev/shm.
 The operating system’s limits on these resources may need to be increased accordingly.
 Please see your system’s documentation for details.